How to Clean Up Bleach Spills on the Floor? − The Perfect Guide for You!

 Frequently Asked Questions

-Can I use sandpaper to remove bleach from hardwood floors?
+Can I use sandpaper to remove bleach stains from hardwood floors?

-Yes, you can use 100-grit sandpaper to sand the stained spot for 10-15 minutes till the bleach stain is not visible anymore on the hardwood floor.
+Yes, you can use 100-grit sandpaper to sand the stained area for 10-15 minutes until the bleach discoloration is removed.
+Follow with 150-grit and 220-grit sandpaper to smooth the surface, then apply wood finish or polish to restore the shine.

 What color do bleach spills turn carpets or rugs?

-How do you get rid of bleach stains from porcelain floors?
+How do you remove bleach stains from porcelain tile floors?

 Conclusion